rocq-community/rocq-community.github.io/index.md

 a warning sign :warning: indicates that the project is experimental or for other reasons not currently recommended for (re)use.
-Independently of stars or warnings, a bird of prey :eagle: indicates that a project is part of the [Rocq Platform](https://github.com/coq/platform), a distribution of the Rocq together with many generally useful libraries, plugins and tools.
+Independently of stars or warnings, a bird of prey :eagle: indicates that a project is part of the [Rocq Platform](https://github.com/coq/platform), a distribution of the Rocq Prover together with many generally useful libraries, plugins and tools.

 ### Automation